chuckstack/chuckstack.github.io/src-ls/postgres-convention/trigger-convention.md

 - **Trigger Function** - function that describes what should happen when an event occurs
 - **Trigger Definition** - database object that associates a table with a trigger function

+## Typical Uses

+This section describes when and how we typically use triggers:

+- Before save - used to manipulate a record before it is saved
+- After save - used to automate/propagate data in other tables after a record is first saved
+- Before update - used to manipulate a record before it is updated
+- After update - used to automate/propagate data in other tables after a record is updated
+- Before delete - used to ensure that a record can be delete
+- After delete - used to automate/propagate data in other tables after a record is deleted

 ## Convention

 Here are some important considerations to know when managing triggers: